david-slatinek/kf34/README.md

 Healthcare system with Raspberry Pi, PostgreSQL, Docker, Flask, GraphQL, and Flutter.

 The project consists of 4 main components:
-- Capturing data from the sensors using Raspberry Pi
+- Data capture from the sensors using Raspberry Pi
 - Database for data storage
 - API for storing and retrieving data
 - Mobile app for displaying the values